-Garden journals or planners are a great way to get organised and sort out what you're planting and when.
-They're also handy when it comes to growing veggies, so you can plan crop rotations to maximise your plot's potential.
+Think carefully about what you'd like to grow – perhaps some trusty favorites, plus a few new varieties.
+Or, maybe you're planning a totally new garden color scheme come summer.
+Garden journals or planners are a great way to get organized and sort out what you're planting and when.
+They're also handy when it comes to growing veggies, so you can plan crop rotations to maximize your plot's potential.

-2. Prune shrubs and roses
+3. Prune shrubs and roses

-You can also 'prune winter flowering shrubs such as heathers, or summer flowering shrubs that flower on new wood,’ he says.
-So if you've got a buddleja or fuchsia on your plot, now's the time to give it a snip, for a show-stopping display come summer.
+You can also 'prune winter flowering shrubs such as heathers, or summer flowering shrubs that flower on new wood,’ says Chris Wood, Horticulture Expert at Waitrose.
+So if you've got a buddleja or fuchsia on your plot, now's the time to give it a snip for a show-stopping display come summer.

-3. Tidy borders
+4. Tidy up your borders

-4. Sort out the shed
+5. Sort out the shed

 Then, check if your shed needs any repairs – is the roof leaking, or could the gutters do with a clean?
 You may want to give the windows a good clean too, and clear the shelves to make space for newly sown seed trays.

-5. Plant containers
+7. Plant cold-weather containers